 Responsible breeding practices have helped maintain the Russian Blue's overall health, but some genetic issues can still arise from improper breeding.
 Insurance providers evaluate breeding lineage when assessing risk.
 Choosing a Russian Blue from a reputable breeder who conducts genetic health screenings helps reduce inherited conditions and improve insurance coverage options.

-When considering coverage for your Russian Blue, base your deductible, annual limit and reimbursement rate choices on your cat's health history and your budget.
-Consult your veterinarian about potential health risks that could affect how much pet insurance you need.
+Base your deductible, annual limit and reimbursement rate choices on your cat's health history and your budget.
+Ask your veterinarian about potential health risks that could affect how much pet insurance you need.

 Preventive care keeps your Russian Blue healthy and cuts down on insurance claims.
 Feed measured portions twice daily to avoid obesity, which can cause diabetes and joint problems.
 Get yearly dental cleanings and brush teeth weekly to prevent gum disease.
 Buy kittens from breeders who do genetic health screenings.
 Keep your cat indoors to avoid injuries and infections.
 Take your cat for regular vet visits to catch problems early.